A vector illustration of my typical workspace. Coffee, Macbook Pro, Wacom Tablet, and my 7th Moleskine Grid Journal.

 For the curious, here's a blown-up view of the journal sketches.
 I drew up a montage of diagrams from recent pages of my current journal.

-For the really curious, I'll explain what a few of the diagrams mean:
+I'll explain what a few of these diagrams mean, if you're interested:

 Midway down the page on the far left is a camera pointed at what appears to be a river.
 This is a concept for using surveillance cameras and computer vision technologies to analyze environmental changes, such as river flow rate, flood patterns, changes in foliage, weather patterns, etc. I hope to write a blog post about that soon.